 - If you don't have a Tax File Number you can still complete this form, but you will need to go back later to add it.
 Failure to provide a TFN by the census date will result in you having to pay up front.

 - You can only complete this form once a day.

 Majors, minors and specialisations

 Complete this step if you need a major sequence, minor sequence or specialisation.
-For most courses when you first enrol you do not need to select a major, minor or specialisation until later in your degree once you have had time to explore.
-These are a set or group of units (subjects), which together, make up an approved major, minor or specialisation for your course.
+For most courses you don’t need to choose a major, minor or specialisation until later in your degree.
+These are a set or group of units (subjects), which together make up an approved major, minor or specialisation for your course.
 They are only applicable to some courses.

-To select a major, minor or specialisation you click the ADD A MAJOR, MINOR OR SPECIALISATION button, then click SEARCH.
-You'll be provided with a list of available majors, minor and specialisations for your course.
-Tick the ADD box next to the major, minor or specialisation you wish to complete, then click ADD at the bottom of the screen.
+To select a major, minor or specialisation you click the ‘add a major, minor or specialisation’ button, then click ‘search’.
+You'll be provided with a list of available majors, minors and specialisations for your course.
+Tick the ‘add’ box next to the major, minor or specialisation you wish to complete, then click ‘add’ at the bottom of the screen.

-Then click NEXT and continue through the steps until you receive the receipt at the end of the enrolment steps.
+Then click ‘next’ and continue through the steps until you receive a receipt at the end of your enrolment steps.

 You can add multiple units at once, and you can also use a comma (,) in the unit code search to search for more than one unit.

 Repeat these steps until you have all the units you need for that year.
 You can come back in and change them up until the last date to add a unit (refer to your study period dates in the Handbook).
 Remember that withdrawing from a unit may have an academic and financial penalty depending on the date you do this.
 Always check the dates in the Handbook.